Energy Policy Solutions

 We address the first question through our Energy Policy Simulator, a free and open-source computer model that estimates the environmental, economic, and human health impacts of hundreds of climate and energy policies.

-Energy Innovation has developed a U.S. version of the simulator and has partnered with a handful of international organizations and government agencies to develop models for China, Mexico, and Indonesia—with more to come.
-Together, these countries represent 42 percent of global emissions.
+Energy Innovation has developed a United States version of the simulator and has partnered with a handful of international organizations and government agencies to develop models for Canada, China, Mexico, Indonesia, and Poland —with more to come.
+Together, these countries represent 46 percent of global emissions.

 We will address the second question in a policy design guidebook (scheduled for released in Fall 2018).
 The guidebook explains best practices and principles for designing policies to decarbonize the economy and includes case studies from around the world.